surfncode/to-delete2/README.md

 ## File organisation

-Frontend code is located in the directoy "frontend" (created with react-create-app), everything other file is related to backend.
+Frontend code is located in the directoy "frontend" (created with react-create-app), every other file is related to backend.

-In development mode backend is called by frontend through a proxy parameter (see frontend/package.json#proxy) In production mode, the frontend build (in frontend/build) is served by the backend.
+In development mode the backend is called by the frontend through a proxy parameter (see frontend/package.json#proxy).

+In production mode, the frontend build (in frontend/build) is served by the backend.

 The sql seed file is init.sql